-When you open your home to lovable critters, you often adopt the pet odors and pet dander that come with them.
+When you open your home up to lovable little furballs, you often adopt the pet odors and pet dander that come with them.
 Fortunately, there's a lot of ways to help your house smell like normal people live there instead of doubling as a kennel.
 We’ve shared a few tips so you, your family, and your pets can enjoy a pet odor and dander free home!

 If you want something more specific than baking soda or vinegar solutions, enzymatic cleaners are also a great way to target pet urine stains and smells.